NewYorkCityCouncil/councilcount-py/README.md

 Other functions:

+* `available_years()`: When run, this function will print the list of available years for all functions that require year variables.
 * `calc_percent_estimate()`: Calculates the percent estimate and percent MOE that results from dividing a numerator estimate by a denominator estimate, based on the Census Bureau's formula for doing so.
 Can be used to generate custom percent estimates.

 Drawing on the data generated in the previous example, let's create a custom percent estimate by dividing "DP02_0026E" (never married males 15 and over) by "DP02_0025E" (males 15 and over).
 This will create estimates of the percent of males 15 and over that have never been married.
-In order for the function to work, there must be existing estimate and MOE columns for both the numerator and denominator in the DF (in this case, "DP02_0026E', "DP02_0026M", "DP02_0025E", and "DP02_0025M").
+In order for the function to work, there must be existing estimate and MOE columns for both the numerator and denominator in the DataFrame (in this case, "DP02_0026E", "DP02_0026M", "DP02_0025E", and "DP02_0025M").

 ```Python
 # generating the custom percent estimate and MOE